The Top 50 Survivor Contestants of All Time

 Before we get to the list, there’s one caveat: it’s hard to nail down a specific criteria with which to judge these individuals.
-So I put together this list taking into consideration winners, or individuals that I think should’ve won, the number of days an individual has played, the number of seasons upon which an individual has competed, and the overall effectiveness of the contestants’ strategies.
+So I put together this list taking into consideration a number of factors including winners, or individuals that I think should’ve won, the number of days an individual has played, the number of seasons upon which an individual has competed, and the overall effectiveness of the contestants’ strategies.
+But more than anything else, these Survivors are ranked by the one most all-important metric: entertainment factor.
 With that, let’s get to it.

 50. Laura Morett